Developerayo/shodipoayomide.com/content/blog/getting-started-with-rasberry-pi-3/index.md

 # Get NOOBS

-NOOBS is a software that we would be using here to install the Raspbian on the Raspberry Pi 3 device, visit the [Raspberry Download page](https://www.raspberrypi.org/downloads) to get NOOBS. nce Seen download the ZIP file. once the download is done, extract the ZIP file and copy all it’s content into your EMPTY SD card, once it has been copied you can Eject the SD Card.
+NOOBS is a software that we would be using here to install the Raspbian on the Raspberry Pi 3 device, visit the [Raspberry Download page](https://www.raspberrypi.org/downloads) to get NOOBS.
+Once Seen, download the ZIP file. once the download is done, extract the ZIP file and copy all it’s content into your EMPTY SD card, once it has been copied you can Eject the SD Card.

 <p align="center"><img src="https://res.cloudinary.com/developerayo/image/upload/e_bgremoval/v1557941871/pi-labelled.png" width="700px"></p>